azurepocmain/aoai/enrichment/introduction.md

 ![image](https://github.com/azurepocmain/aoai/assets/91505344/ceb69542-6bed-4501-94f8-cb1ddbad81b6)

+We would then pass the Full Abbreviation results to the language model or rewrite the question before performing the full LLM request.
+This will essentially ground the model and provide appropriate context of the users question.
+<p></p>

 **For more information or even to have this conecpt demoed live.
 Please feel free to conact your local CSA (Cloud Solution Architect)**